Huey "Piano" Smith

-Huey Pierce Smith (January 26, 1934 – February 13, 2023), known as Huey "Piano" Smith, was an American rhythm-and-blues pianist whose sound was influential in the development of rock and roll.
+Huey Pierce "Piano" Smith (January 26, 1934 – February 13, 2023) was an American R&B pianist and session musician whose sound was influential in the development of rock and roll.

-His piano playing incorporated the boogie-woogie styles of Pete Johnson, Meade Lux Lewis, and Albert Ammons, the jazz style of Jelly Roll Morton and the rhythm-and-blues style of Fats Domino.
+His piano playing incorporated the boogie-woogie styles of Pete Johnson, Meade Lux Lewis, and Albert Ammons, the jazz style of Jelly Roll Morton and the R&B style of Fats Domino.
 Steve Huey of AllMusic noted that "At the peak of his game, Smith epitomized New Orleans R&B at its most infectious and rollicking, as showcased on his classic signature tune, "Rockin' Pneumonia and the Boogie Woogie Flu".

 Career

 Early years

 Smith was born in the Central City neighborhood of New Orleans.
 He was influenced by the innovative work of Professor Longhair.
 He became known for his shuffling right-handed break on the piano that influenced other Southern players.

 Smith wrote his first song "Robertson Street Boogie", named after the street where he lived, on the piano, when he was eight years old.
 He performed the tune with a friend Percy Anderson, with the two billing themselves as Slick and Doc.
 Smith attended Walter L. Cohen High School in New Orleans.

 When Smith was 15, he began working in clubs and recording with his flamboyant partner, Eddie Jones, who rose to fame as Guitar Slim.
 When Smith was eighteen, in 1952, he signed a recording contract with Savoy Records, which released his first known single, "You Made Me Cry".
 In 1953 Smith recorded with Earl King.

 In 1955, Smith became the piano player with Little Richard's first band in sessions for Specialty Records.
 The same year he also played piano on several studio sessions for other artists, such as Lloyd Price.
 Two of the sessions resulted in hits for Earl King ("Those Lonely Lonely Nights") and Smiley Lewis ("I Hear You Knocking").

 In 1956, Smith recorded for Ace Records' with his Rhythm Aces.
 The A-side of the record was "Little Liza Jane", backed with "Everybody's Whalin'".
 On the session, in addition to Smith on piano, were sax man Lee Allen, Earl King on guitar, and Earl Palmer on drums.
 The Rhythm Aces consisted of vocalists Dave Dixon, Roland Cook, and Issacher "Izzycoo" Gordon.
 Mac Rebennack, also known as Dr. John, said, "And Huey was catching the real second line on 'Little Liza Jane'.
 Of course he had the right cats doing it, but he had that instinct for getting it.
 And with Dave Dixon and Izzycoo (Gordon) singing on it, man, he couldn't get no better."
 Gordon, who also sang with another notable New Orleans vocal group The Spiders, recorded Smith's Latin-tinged "Blow Wind Blow" under the name "Junior" Gordon in 1956.